 Over the last couple of weeks, Kim and I both have been going to concerts with a local musical festival, some together, some separately with other people.
 In addition to a few free concerts, we have been lucky enough to score free tickets from generous people in the community.
 The festival is called the Endless Mountain Music Festival and features world-class musicians over two weeks.

 Today, as you’re reading this, I’ll be visiting my mother, who celebrated her 74th birthday on Friday.
 My sister and I are joining her for church and then going to her house where we’re having cheesesteaks from a local general store (the owners are originally from Philadelphia).

 Later this week, I had planned on lunch and a movie.
-However, I probably will be foregoing that as I will be putting my money elsewhere, to help my hometown library which experienced losses Friday no thanks to a flash flood.
+However, I probably will be foregoing that as I will be putting my money elsewhere, to help my hometown library (where I grew up, not where I live and not the library where I work) which experienced losses Friday no thanks to a flash flood.

 So what are you reading, watching, listening to, doing this past week and the week to come?
 Any highlights?

 17 thoughts on “Of cruelty and floods”

 I just finished Baby Teeth and posted the review today as well.
 It was not award winning fiction but kept me turning the pages.

 This weekend, my daughter is taking my son to see Waitress at the Pantages in Hollywood.
 It was his bday present.
 We plan to all eat dinner together, drop them off and then The Hub and I bought tickets at a nearby theatre to see Mission Impossible.
 I am a little sad because I thought it was in the Cinerama Dome which is a bit of thing in Hollywood and a theater that I last visited when I was six but’s in a new theater addition added on a few years ago.
 Anyway, I reserved our seats so I hope it’s good.
 I do not like Cruise usually but he does make a good action flick.